 Determining if one of these air permit/NOI regulations are required is based on the potential emission rate or potential to emit (PER or PTE) of the entire facility.
 Depending on the regulation under consideration, determining what permit or notification may be required is based either on PTE or PER.

 Both the 20.2.72 and 20.2.73 NMAC regulations use the term potential emission rate or PER when determining if a permit or an NOI is required.
-For these regulations, the PER of the facility is the worst-case emission rate of the facility without controls or other limits on operations unless the controls or limits are federally enforceable by federal regulations, such as in 40 CFR 60 and 40 CFR 63.
-Finally, the PER definition also allows an owner/operator to take credit for controls in state air regulations, such as 20.2.38 NMAC.
+For these regulations, the PER of the facility is the worst-case emission rate of the facility without controls or other limits on operations unless the controls or limits are enforceable by the Department.
+Federal regulations (such as in 40 CFR 60 and 40 CFR 63) or state air regulations that are enforceable may be used when determining PER.